-The Prince of Wales visited Victoria with Diana, Princess of Wales in the 1986, when they came to open Expo 86 in Vancouver.
-He has also visited with the Duchess of Cornwall.
+The Prince of Wales visited Victoria as a bachelor in 1979, with Diana, Princess of Wales in the 1986, when they came to open Expo 86 in Vancouver, and with the Duchess of Cornwall in 2009.

 The Earl and Countess of Wessex visited Victoria in 2014, during their tour of Canada, when they visited Government House and met the Lieutenant Governor of British Columbia.